fmqa/emacs.d/README.md

 # Principles

-* _Use the included batteries_: The standard Emacs packages are tested & curated by the Emacs community, use them!
-* _Keep the overhead low_: Install only the neccessary 3rd-party packages.
 * _Configure declaratively_: Prefer `easy-customize` over other configuration methods.
 * _Keep it simple_: Apply KISS; The `init.el` should be simple enough to be read by a novice.
+* _Keep the overhead low_: Install only the neccessary 3rd-party packages.
+* _Use the included batteries_: The standard Emacs packages are tested & curated by the Emacs community, use them!

 # Features

-* [Dracula Theme](https://github.com/dracula/emacs) for a similar colour scheme to common GNOME dark mode themes
+_Links_ denote external packages

 * `cua-mode` enabled (less mental overhead)
 * `desktop-save-mode` for simple session persistence
 * `undo-redo` for traditional undo behavior (requires Emacs 28+)
 * `whitespace-mode` to visualize trailing whitespace & tab indentations
+* [Dracula Theme](https://github.com/dracula/emacs) for a similar colour scheme to common GNOME dark mode themes
 * [which-key](https://github.com/justbur/emacs-which-key) for discoverability

 # Cheat Sheet